Deerfield Public Library Collection Development Policy

 Reconsideration of Materials

-The selection of materials is predicated on the Library user’s right to read/view and his or her freedom from censorship by others.
-Selections are made based on the merits of the work in relation to the fulfillment of the Library mission.
+The selection of materials is predicated on the Library user’s right to access materials and the Library user’s freedom from censorship by others.
+Selections are made based on the merits of the work in relation to the fulfillment of the Library mission and the materials selection portion of this policy.
 The addition of an item to the collection in no way represents an endorsement by the Library of any theory, idea, or policy contained in it.

 The Library recognizes that some materials address issues that some individuals may find controversial.
 No item, however, will be removed from the collection for the sole reason that the philosophy, perspective, ideas, or view contained in the item is opposed by the individual requesting reconsideration.